- Can a Window Air Conditioner Be Recharged?

 Each HVAC system will have different pressures, which will change depending on the outside temperature.

-This means each window AC unit will need the correct pressure or it will not cool.
+This means each window A/C unit will need the correct pressure or it will not cool.

 If a unit is low on refrigerant, the pressure will be lower, and the system will not work.